FC Goa's Leander D'Cunha: Anyone who performs well with the developmental side can get promoted to the first team | Goal.com

 Recently, the club has announced that the likes of Nestor Dias, Lesly Rebello and Kapil Hoble have extended their FC Goa developmental team contracts till 2023 among whom Lesly was Leander's team-mate when they won the 2018-19 GFA (Goa Football Association) U-20 championship.

-It remains to be seen how his season shapes up in the 2020-21 campaign.
+It remains to be seen how Leander's season shapes up in the 2020-21 campaign.